urql-graphql/urql/docs/graphcache/cache-updates.md

 });
 ```

-Here we use the `cache.updateQuery` method, which is similar to the `cache.readQuery` method that
+Here we use the `cache.updateQuery` method, which is similar to the [`cache.readQuery` method](./local-resolvers.md#reading-a-query) that
-we've seen on the "Local Resolvers" page before](./local-resolvers.md#reading-a-query).
+we've seen on the "Local Resolvers" page before.

 This method accepts a callback, which will give us the `data` of the query, as read from the locally
 cached data, and we may return an updated version of this data.
 While we may want to instinctively